SATHASHINI-S/SATHASHINI-S.github.io/content/blog/content.md

 ### 2. Sumanth K S – Modern Java Features You Should Be Using

-Sumanth covered the evolution of Java, focusing on features introduced in recent versions (Java 17 to Java 21):

-- `record` types for lightweight data carriers
-- `sealed` classes for better type hierarchies
-- Pattern matching with `instanceof`
-- Multiline `text blocks` and new `string templates`

 He showcased how these features reduce boilerplate code and make Java cleaner and more expressive.